 If you work in Learning and Development you know how easy it is to invite an employee to attend a training course.

 But it’s much harder to ensure that they accept, and even if they say they will, some still won’t turn up on the day.
-The wastage is costly and, frankly it can be demoralising.
+The wastage is costly and demoralising.
 It sends out all the wrong signals.
 Successful organisations succeed in creating a buzz around training, learning and personal development are accepted as vital for growth, of both the company and its people.

 The received wisdom says that “You can lead a horse to water but you can’t make it drink”.
 The smart answer to this was always “Better to make it thirsty” (if your advertising is good enough people will roll up to training in herds).

 But what if thirst is never something they worry about?
 It’s well known that if you don’t drink enough you lose the ability to recognise the signals.
 What if, in other words, the VALUE of learning something new escapes your target audience?

 The answer is to create a culture (in the organisation) where PERSONAL GROWTH is valued, where individuals see the benefits not just for their work, but in other areas of their lives; they understand that the skills are transferable, and the benefits life-long.